BestTimesToVisit.com Logo

 Airport Taxis

 Upon arrival at Hewanorra International Airport (UVF) or George F. L. Charles Airport (SLU), taxis are readily available.
-They are the most convenient way to reach your accommodation, especially if you have a lot of luggage or are arriving late.
+They are a convenient, albeit pricier, option for direct transfers to your accommodation, especially if you have a lot of luggage or are arriving late.

-Cost:Expect to pay around $80-$100 USD for a one-way trip from UVF to the northern resorts (like Rodney Bay) and $40-$60 USD from SLU to the same areas.
-Prices are generally fixed for popular routes.
+Cost:Expect around $80-$100 USD for a one-way trip from UVF to the northern resorts (like Rodney Bay), and less for shorter distances.
+Fares are usually fixed per route, so confirm before you start.

 Local Buses

-Saint Lucia's public bus system is a vibrant and affordable way to experience the island like a local.
-Buses run frequently along the main coastal roads, connecting major towns and villages.
+The public bus system is a vibrant and economical way to experience local life and travel between towns.
+Buses run frequently along the main coastal roads, connecting Castries to Soufrière, Gros Islet, and other popular spots.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.